tdep-developers/tdep-tutorials/02_thermodynamics/README.md

 Consequently, the free energy of the system at any temperature can be obtained using this formula with a given set of phonons.
 However, by definition, the harmonic approach is missing the **anharmonic** contribution, which can dramatically modify the thermodynamic of the sytem.

-Fortunately TDEP is able to bring some correction that include part of the anharmonicity [Ref.
+Fortunately TDEP is able to bring some corrections that include part of the anharmonicity [Ref.
 2].
 For given volume and temperature, and staying at the second order in the force constants, the TDEP free energy $\mathcal{F}^{\mathrm{TDEP}}$ is given by
 ```math
 \mathcal{F}^{\mathrm{TDEP}}(T) = \mathcal{F}_0^{\mathrm{TDEP}}(T) + < V(\vec{R}) - V^{\mathrm{TDEP}}(\vec{R}) >_T